Workflow Errors in Kestra – Handling Strategies

 Two kinds of error handlers can be defined:

-• Local: error handling local to a Flowable Task, will handle errors for the flowable task and its children.
+• Local: error handling for a Flowable Task and its children

 id: errors